 The dust was being brushed off of my gem.

-I dived into learning more about coaching and how it worked and how I could help make writing easier for him.
-I continually devoured self help books and found my love of understanding human nature again.
-In 2016, I stepped further into my true self and asked to be trained as a coach through the Strategic Intervention (Madanes-Robbins) coaching platform and this next levelled our coaching experiences together and I began to expand my coaching practise.
+A friend mentioned that it sound like the work I was doing with my boss sounded like coaching.
+I dived into learning more about coaching and how it worked.
+I continually devoured self help books and found my love of understanding human nature.
+In 2016, I stepped further into my true self and asked to be trained as a coach through the Strategic Intervention (Madanes-Robbins) coaching platform and soon I began to expand my coaching practise to others.

 Isn’t it interesting how your gem keeps showing up for you in different places?